-Hosting is an absolutely critical aspect of any online business.
-Without the proper hosting, you won’t have a website, it’s as simple as that.
-However, choosing the right kind of hosting package for your needs is another thing entirely.
+Web hosting is an absolutely critical aspect of any online business.
+Without the proper hosting plan, you won’t have a website, it’s as simple as that.
+However, choosing the right kind of web hosting package for your needs is another thing entirely.

-There are a variety of options you’ll come across.
-The most common being basic shared hosting, VPS, managed hosting, and running a dedicated server.
-To keep things simple we’re going to look at two of the most commonly used hosting options for websites that utilize the WordPress CMS.
+There are a variety of hosting options you’ll come across.
+The most common being basic shared hosting, VPS, WordPress hosting, and dedicated servers.
+To keep things simple we’re going to look at two of the most commonly used hosting providers and options for websites that utilize the WordPress CMS.

-Managed WordPress hosting is a hosting environment that’s specifically designed to cater to WordPress websites.
-Think of it as wearing a well-tailored suit, custom fitted to your body.
-Rather than grabbing a suit off the rack, with your eyes closed!
+WordPress hosting is a hosting environment that’s specifically designed to cater to WordPress websites.
+Think of this web host as wearing a well-tailored suit, custom fitted to your body.
+WordPress hosting is tailor-made to work with WordPress sites.

 • It’s incredibly fast.
-Every aspect of the server has been tweaked to cater to WordPress’s setup.
-This level of hosting can often drop page load speeds by a second or more.
+Every aspect of the server has been tweaked to cater to WordPress’s setup and enable quick loading times.
+This level of hosting can often drop page loading speed and response time by a second or more.

 • Your server is always up to date.
 The team who manages your hosting will always ensure the server is running the latest software, so your site will perform as efficiently as possible.
 Their goal is to keep you, and your website, happy.

-• Dedicated support.
+• Dedicated customer support.
 The support teams who run managed WordPress hosting accounts are generally WordPress experts.
-Who would you rather have looking after your site?
+They offer support, troubleshooting and hosting problem solutions whenever needed.

 • Increased uptime.
 Since your site will be sharing resources with less websites, and in some cases, none, your site is able to use a greater portion of the server resources.